The First Light: Megastructures of the First Providence

 The functional shards are prizes beyond measure.
 Eta Primaris powers a rogue colony called Luminar's Bastion, its inhabitants unaware of the ancient machine around them.
 Other shards are fought over by scavenger clans and post-Unity factions coveting irreplaceable quantum crystals.
 The @Mandate of Light studies fragments, seeking entanglement technology.
 The @Sagetton Contingency monitors from a safe distance—Beta-12's collapse in 864 AF triggered a supernova that annihilated the Unity task force studying it.

-The Aetherion Obelisk still exists, shattered and dark, at the edge of the galactic plane.
+The @Aetherion Obelisk still exists, shattered and dark, at the edge of the galactic plane, concealed within the engineered spatial anomaly that is the @Aetherion Zone.
 Its twisted frame leaks residual radiation and psionic static.
 No one guards it.
 The ancient prohibition declared by the Fifth Providence is unenforced.
 Anyone reckless enough can attempt salvage or, worse, reactivation.
 Results have been catastrophic.
 Later Providences lost entire fleets to rogue psionic pulses.
 One expedition was erased so completely that even its name was scoured from memory.

 The Legacy